 Salmon, obviously (about a pound to a pound-and-a-half), white miso, sake (don’t get lit!), mirin, fresh ginger and garlic, scallions (or green onions), and soy sauce.
 I turn this recipe into a full-blown meal by serving it over rice; I also add sides like kimchi (recipe forthcoming), pickled radish, more scallions, and enoki mushrooms.
 All the sides are optional, you can totally serve this miso-ginger salmon with brown rice and stir-fried veggies, alone.
 The star is the salmon.

-You can spot wild salmon an [grocery store] aisle away.
-While shopping for salmon to use in your kitchen, look for a deep orangey-red flesh that’s not dark brown or grey.
-Farmed salmon, which is fed things to give it color, look pale orange, almost peach.
-The fish, when you give a deep sniff, shouldn’t smell like anything.
-If it does, tell the fishmonger he needs to chunk it, then find a new store.
 If your salmon filet passes the sniff test, and you feel plucky, run your fingers along the flesh.
 Fresh salmon should have flesh which stays intact when rubbed.
 If it tears, or has a mushy texture- run.
 Once the filet has passed these three tests- proper color, smell, and texture- ask your fishmonger to descale it.
 Even if you have a fish scaler at home, why mess up your kitchen with salmon scales?
-Let those who get paid to do it, do it.
+Let the guys at the seafood counter do it.
+They’re the pros, after all.

-How, and Why, We Remove Pin Bones
+How, and Why, You need to Remove Pin Bones from Fish

-Now that you’ve gotten your filet home, you need to feel the filet for any pinbones that may have been left during processing.
-Pin bones are the teeny-tiny little bones of the fish that, when ingested, can become dangerously lodged in your throat.
-They can kill.
-Be sure to feel the flank to see if any are present.
-They’re usually found towards the top (narrower) part of the flank.
 Use a pair of clean tweezers you already own, or a pair of tweezers made specifically for removing pin bones.
 Use your finger to lift the pin bone to expose the very tip of it.
 Grab ahold of the bone and, with the tweezers, pull the pin bone out in the direction it’s pointing.
 Don’t pull it straight up because that will tear the flesh from the salmon.
 Once you’ve removed the bone, place it on a napkin or paper towel to discard later.

 What is Miso?

 White miso paste, like all miso, is fermented soy beans.
 What makes white miso different from yellow, or red, miso is what it’s fermented with.
 Short and to the point, this post is so I’ll not discuss the other misos today.
-White miso is fermented with rice for a shorter time than the others, so it’s the milder of the three.
+White miso is ferments with rice for a shorter time than the others, so it’s the milder of the three.
 Milder flavor means it’s perfect for marinating delicate foods like fish or lighter vegetables.
 Also amazing in miso soups, but I’m rabling again.
 If you’re on the fence about, “When am I gonna use all that miso?!?” fear not!
 White miso will keep up to a year under proper refrigeration.
 That means you can make this recipe, like, a lot of times.

 To finish the marinade, add two heaping tablespoons of white miso to the garlic and ginger in the bowl.
 The term “heaping” just means don’t worry about leveling off the miso in the spoon.
 Just scoop and dump without regard to the exact measurements.